M1911 pistol: M45A1

 In July 2012, the USMC awarded Colt a $22.5 million contract for up to 12,000 M45A1 pistols with an initial order of 4036 pistols to replace the M45 MEU(SOC) pistol.

 The Marine Corps issued the M45A1 to Force Reconnaissance companies, Marine Corps Special Operations Command (MARSOC) and Special Reaction Teams from the Provost Marshal’s Office.

 The new 1911 was designated M45A1 or "Close Quarters Battle Pistol" CQBP.
 The M45A1 features a dual recoil spring assembly, Picatinny rails and is cerakoted tan in color.

 In 2019, the USMC selected the SIG Sauer M18 to replace the M45A1.
 The Marines began the roll out of the M18 in 2020.
+The replacement was completed by October 2022.